DennisVanEe/rust_prism/scene_file.md

 This document is needed to specify the scene file format used by PRISM.

-Scene file formats are written in JSON file formats and follow a strict set of rules:
+Scene file formats are written in the JSON file format:

 ## Geometry ##